the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // 2
 ~~~~~~~

 Note that both methods modify the array without the need of assigning them to a new variable.
 We will learn more about this behavior later when speaking about **mutability vs immutability**.
 For now, just focus on the built-in array methods themsevles.
-In the exercise, you should try out more of them.
-Several of these array methods will come up during the next sections of the book though.
+In the exercise, you should try out more of them which will prepare you for several of these array methods that come up during the next sections of the book.
 For example, a popular one is `includes()` which will inform you whether a certain item is part of the list by returning a boolean:

 {title="index.js",lang="javascript"}
 ~~~~~~~